Academics Middle School

 6th Grade

-For the 2024-25 school year, all 6th graders will engage with AVID through our schoolwide model.
+At BASE, all 6th graders will engage with AVID through our schoolwide model.
+BASE is an AVID Schoolwide Site of Distinction.
 Through their Crew, Supervised Study and Academic classes, students will develop self-confidence and communication skills in working with peers and adults.
 Students will be exposed to reading strategies that will assist them in building vocabulary and understanding a variety of texts and will also focus on pre-writing techniques, summary writing, and structural components of note-taking.
 Students will increase college and career awareness through guest-speaker presentations, field-work opportunities, and research.

 7th Grade